urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     Re-assigning the reference variable
-    Objects created within a method are eligible for garbage collection once the method completes Objects that are isolated and not referenced by any reachable objects System.gc()
+    Objects created within a method are eligible for garbage collection once the method completes Objects that are isolated and not referenced by any reachable objects When a thread dies, objects created inside that thread are eligible for garbage collection, unless the reference of that object is still held on by some other living thread Island of isolation
+    The graph of interconnected objects not reachable from an active part of the program, though they are reachable through each other
+    It is considered garbage
+  System.gc()
     Suggests that the Java Virtual Machine expend effort toward recycling unused objects however does not guarantee the execution of cleaning the eligible object